 Location: Nagpur, Maharashtra

 Opened in 1867, Nagpur railway station is one of the oldest and busiest railway junctions in Maharashtra.
-It is located at the junction of Howrah – Mumbai and New Delhi – Chennai railway lines.
+It is located at the junction of the Howrah – Mumbai and New Delhi – Chennai railway lines.
 Nagpur railway junction was the first station Mumbai rail connected with.
 Apart from this, the Nagpur terminal has eight platforms with 260 trains stopping by every single day.
 It carries more than 1,00,000 passengers per day making it one of the most crowded stations in the country.

-12. Chhatrapati Shivaji Terminus
+12. Chhatrapati Shivaji Terminus Railway Station

 Location: Mumbai, Maharashtra

 A historic landmark of Mumbai, this station is featured in many Bollywood movies.
 Its beauty makes it an important location in Mumbai.
 This architectural beauty was built in 1887 in Gothic Victorian style to celebrate the Golden Jubilee of Queen Victoria.
 It was once called the Victoria Terminus and was later named Chhatrapati Shivaji Terminus.
-It has 18 platforms, 250 trains crossing it every day with over 30,00,000 passengers, which makes it one of the busiest railway stations in India.
+It has 18 platforms and 250 trains crossing it every day with over 30,00,000 passengers, which makes it one of the busiest railway stations in India.

-13. Vadodara Station
+13. Vadodara Railway Station

 Location: Vadodara, Gujarat